 Tongaat Hulett was formed through a merger between the Hulett Corporation Limited and the Tongaat Group Limited, with both their operations dating back to the 1800s.
-We’ve had a primary listing on the Johannesburg Stock Exchange since 1952, and a secondary listing on the London Stock Exchange since 1939.
+We’ve had a primary listing on the Johannesburg Stock Exchange since 1952.

 We operate four sugar mills in South Africa, located on the KwaZulu-Natal north coast and in the Zululand region.
 Together, these mills are able to produce more than 1 million tons of sugar per year from cane sourced from rain-fed own estates, large-scale commercial, and small-scale private farmers in rural KwaZulu-Natal.

 The operation’s central refinery in Durban produces 600 000 tons of high-quality refined sugar per year, with the primary product being the leading Huletts® sugar brand.
 The South African sugar product range offers a total sweetener solution, including a range of high-intensity sweeteners.

 The Mozambique sugar operations are made up of the expanded sugar mills and estates surrounding Xinavane and Mafambisse.
 Sugar production at the two operations have a combined installed milling capacity in excess of 340 000 tons of sugar per year.